-Course Comments Structured Education Programme Mandatory release, no funding implications (this would be counted in the 30 days per year allowance, pro rata for less than full time trainees) RCGP-provided or accredited RCA / SCA course One course attendance per trainee RCGP-provided or accredited AKT course One course attendance per trainee Fourteen fish AKT and RCA / SCA support Funding for whole package per trainee, including annual renewal.
+Course Comments Structured Education Programme Mandatory release, no funding implications (this would be counted in the 30 days per year allowance, pro rata for less than full time RDs) RCGP-provided or accredited SCA course One course attendance per RD RCGP-provided or accredited AKT course One course attendance per RD Fourteen fish AKT and SCA support Funding for whole package per RD, including annual renewal.
 BLS training Annual face to face basic life support training certified to meet MRCGP requirements, which includes AED and paediatric BLS.
-Child Safeguarding Adult Safeguarding One course attendance per trainee per 3 calendar years.
+This would usually require half a day's leave only.
+Child Safeguarding Adult Safeguarding One course attendance per RD per 3 calendar years.
 These should be completed as soon as possible after starting GPST training.
 GP Update Day e.g., NB Medical or Red Whale One per training year.
 (ST1,2,3)

 Due to limited availability will also consider requests for SCA and AKT courses that are not provided or accredited by the RCGP.
 These must be discussed with the TPD and the Study Leave team before booking and will be limited to courses costing less than £500.
 Subscriptions associated with an exam course will not be funded.
+Only one preparation course for each exam will be approved per RD during training.

-Only one preparation course for each exam will be approved per trainee during training.
-Trainees are reminded that there is exam support provided at deanery level which is free to access.
+RDs are reminded that there is extensive exam support provided at deanery level which is free to access.